travis-ci/docs-travis-ci-com/user/caching.md

 tar: /path/to/unreadable/directory: Cannot stat: No such file or directory
 ```

-## How does the caching work?
+## How does caching work?

-The caching tars up all the directories listed in the configuration and uploads
+Travis CI saves an archive of all the directories listed in the configuration and uploads
-them to a storage provider, using a secure and protected URL, ensuring security and privacy of
+it to a storage provider, using a secure and protected URL, ensuring security and privacy of
 the uploaded archives.

 Note that this makes our cache not network-local, it is still bound to network